 We continue to update the information contained here very frequently.

 You’ll never miss a deal when you subscribe to our free deal alert emails.

-Lastly, we look forward to your comments and questions.
-While we are not able to respond to all of these individually, we hope that we have answered many of your most asked questions here or in previous comments.
-If you would like to respond to others’ comments and questions, we encourage that.
+We look forward to your comments and questions.
+We try our best to respond to most comments individually and timely.
+If you read the comments, we have already answered many of the most asked questions.
+And if you would like to respond to others’ comments and questions, we encourage that too.